-95. All calcidiol-containing-containing supplements available on the market did not exceed the ACNFP TUL of 40 μ g/day.
-All supplements currently available on the market with the exception of "D.velop Tablets Adult" were at the EFSA safe intake level of 10 μ g/day.
-The "D.velop Tablets Adult" exceeded the EFSA safe intake level by 2-fold.
+98. All calcidiol-containing supplements available on the market did not exceed the ACNFP TUL of 40 μ g/day.
+All supplements currently available on the market with the exception of "D.velop Tablets Adult" were at the level

+EFSA established as safe (i.e., up to 10 μ g/day).
+The "D.velop Tablets Adult" exceeded the level EFSA established as safe (i.e., up to 10 μ g/day) by 2-fold.

-96. The highest estimated exposures of calcidiol from food sources only, was 1.1 μg/day, which is significantly below the ACNFP TUL of 40 μg/day and the EFSA safe intake level of 10 μg/day.
-For food and calcidiol supplements combined, maximum mean exposures of calcidiol exceeded the EFSA safe intake level of 10 μg/day by 2-fold.
-The minimum 97.5th percentile intake marginally exceeded the EFSA safe intake level, whereas the maximum 97.5th percentile intake exceeded the EFSA safe intake level by 2.1-fold.
+99. The highest estimated exposures of calcidiol from food sources only, was 1.1 μg/day, which is significantly below the ACNFP TUL of 40 μg/day and the level EFSA established as safe (i.e., up to 10 μg/day).
+For food and calcidiol supplements combined, maximum mean exposures of calcidiol exceeded the level EFSA established as safe (i.e., up to 10 μg/day) by 2-fold.
+The minimum 97.5th percentile intake marginally exceeded the level EFSA established as safe (i.e., up to 10 μg/day), whereas the maximum 97.5th percentile intake exceeded the level EFSA established as safe (i.e., up to 10 μg/day by 2.1-fold.
 However, all mean and 97.5th percentile chronic intakes of calcidiol from food and supplements combined were below the ACNFP TUL of 40 μg/day.
 Individuals with a loss of function mutation in enzyme CYP24A1 are more likely to have higher circulating levels of calcidiol in their blood as this enzyme is responsible for the breakdown of calcidiol and 1,25(OH)2D (Jones et al., 2012) and are therefore more prone to the effects of excessive calcidiol exposure.

-97. It should also be noted that supplements are likely to be the greatest contributor to calcidiol intake in women of childbearing age, whereas calcidiol intake from the food sources alone is low.
+100. It should also be noted that supplements are likely to be the greatest contributor to calcidiol intake in women of childbearing age, whereas calcidiol intake from the food sources alone is low.
 Furthermore, not all women of child-bearing age consume supplements.
 Results from the most recent NDNS (years 9-11) report have shown that between 2016-2019 20% of female respondents aged 19-64 years consume vitamin D supplements (Bates et al, 2020).

-98. The main uncertainties in this assessment were that the NDNS does not specifically include data for pregnant and lactating women, so women of child-bearing age (i.e. 16-49 years) were used as a proxy for these consumer groups, and there is little information on how their diets might differ.
+101. The main uncertainties in this assessment were that the NDNS does not specifically include data for pregnant and lactating women, so women of child-bearing age (i.e. 16-49 years) were used as a proxy for these consumer groups, and there is little information on how their diets might differ.